 Who is accountable if things go wrong?
 Are they the right people?
 Are they equipped with the skills and knowledge they need to take on this responsibility?

-What is the quality or standards to which the product / technology must conform (e.g. academic; peer-review, technical), what are the reasons for choosing the particular standards; and what does the company propose to do to maintain such standards?
+What is/are the quality or standards to which the product / technology must conform (e.g. academic; peer-review, technical), what are the reasons for choosing the particular standards; and what does the company propose to do to maintain such standards?

 5. Promote diversity, equality and inclusion

 We will prioritise companies that can demonstrate that they value and actively seek diversity, equality and inclusion.
 Companies should consider the impact and utility of their product for individuals, larger groups and society as a whole, including its impact on widening or narrowing inequality, enabling or constraining discrimination, and other political, cultural and environmental factors.
+Diverse teams that are representative and inclusive are smarter, provide higher returns, and help create products and services that work for a greater number of people in society.

 – varied social backgrounds and education levels